AJamesPhillips/monitor_actuator/BOOTSTRAPPING.md

   - [ ] Use the same name in the command below

     `deploy$  ansible-playbook playbook_bootstrap2_hostname.yml -u pi -k -i raspberrypi.local, -e "new_hostname=<name-of-node>"`

+Trouble Shooting 1: when you run this command, if you receive an error under the `TASK [Gathering Facts]` task like:

+    fatal: [your-node-name.local]: UNREACHABLE! => {"changed": false, "msg": "timed out", "unreachable": true}

+Retry the command first.
+Failing that check you can log into the node over ssh with `ssh pi@raspberrypi.local`, then retry the command above.

 ## Bootstrap step 3: Access via Wifi with user credentials